portfors-lab/sparkle/doc/ref/api.rst

 Testing
 --------
-Everying that can be tested, should be tested.
+Everything that can be tested, should be tested.
 There is a testing utility package, originally wrote for this project, but that has been split off, qtbot_.
 This package simulates user interaction with the GUI, to allow for testing GUI components themselves, and that the appropriate results from using them happen.
 New functionality should be accompanied by tests.

 .. _qtbot : https://github.com/boylea/qtbot